dnashwilton/relationship-rating/README.md

 Removal of progess bar.
 Removal of background colour in progress bar.
-Insert email address and twitter information on the page Reinstate addEventListenders for buttons.
-Code already on js file.
+Insert email address and twitter information on the page Reinstate addEventListenders for buttons. switch case statement explaining the answers.
+Amending the size of the boxes containing the answers to the same size.

 [Top of Page](#table-of-contents)